Skip to content

 5. Dante’s View

 Dante’s View is a staggering 1,670-metre-tall terrace on Coffin Peak.
-It is 15 miles from Furnace Creek and provides amazing views of Death Valley.
+It is 15 miles from Furnace Creek and provides fantastic views of Death Valley.
 The Badwater Basin and Panamint Mountains can be seen from Dante’s View.

 6. Go Camping